TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 32/Isaiah 32.18.md

 ---

-And my people shall abide in a peaceable habitation, and in safe dwellings, and in quiet resting-places.
+My people will live in a peaceful habitation, in safe dwellings, and in quiet resting places.